rotki/rotki/docs/api.rst

           "message": ""
       }

-   :reqjson object result: A mapping of the tags Rotki knows about including our newly added tag.
+   :reqjson object result: A mapping of the tags rotki knows about including our newly added tag.
 Explanation of the response format is seen `here <tags_response_>`_

    :statuscode 200: Tag successfully created.
    :statuscode 400: Provided request JSON is in some way malformed.
    :statuscode 409: User is not logged in.
 Tag with the same name already exists.
-   :statuscode 500: Internal Rotki error
+   :statuscode 500: Internal rotki error

 Editing a tag
 ==============